cy-stavros/eco_genomics/population_genomics/popgen_notes.md

 - (putative) low-frequency alleles (like less than 1%) are often just fake articfacts of bad reads, so those are filtered out.

 - also note, you typically want to only handle biallelic snps (b/c from my understanding, more than one allele at any one position is exceedingly rare within a species (b/c you'd have to get a mutation at the same position twice!)) this might apply for larger, phylogenetic analyses but we don't have to worry about that right now.

+### 09-19-2024

+- Taking filtered vcf from 01 VCF filtering and generating a manhattan plot in 02_Diversity_Differentiation

+- first, wrangling data to join in the metadata with info like pop, region (as always, see script for more notes)

+-breaking down data into chromosomes, removing scaffolds

+- using genetic_diff to get Fst (here as Gst, but the two are the same for biallelic SNPs)

+- then, generating manahattan plot!!